multifacet/cbmm-artifact/README.md

 3. CBMM often uses huge pages more frugally than Linux or HawkEye despite getting better tail latency and comparable (or better) performance (Figure 6).
 4. CBMM has benefits even when profiles are imprecise (Section 5.5, 5.6).

 Because running all experiments is time and resource intensive, we provide a screencast and intermediate results for the reviewers.
 This should allow generation of checkable partial results in a reasonable amount of time.
-(TODO)

 ## Hardware and Software Requirements

 _Driver_ machine:
 - A recent Linux distro with standard utilities.
 We ran extensively on Ubuntu 18.04 and Ubuntu 20.04.
-- [Rust](https://rust-lang.org) 1.31 or greater.
+- [Rust](https://www.rust-lang.org/tools/install) 1.31 or greater.
 The `runner` is written in rust.
 - Needs to have _passwordless_ SSH access to the _test_ machine.
 This is used for automatedly running commands for the experiments.
    - The network needs to be _stable_ for long periods of time, as the SSH connection is maintained while long-running commands run.
 - No significant memory, CPU, or disk requirements...